Porcellionides cingendus (Kinahan, 1857)

 Identification

-A medium sized species (to 9 mm), mottled in various shades of yellow, red or brown.
-It is a fast moving species, with a stepped body outline, and the antennal flagella comprising two segments.
+Porcellionides cingendus is a medium sized woodlouse (to 9 mm body length), mottled in various shades of yellow, red or brown.
+It is a fast moving species, with a stepped body outline, the antennal flagella comprising two segments and with two pairs of pleopodal lungs.

-Confusion is most likely with Philoscia muscorum (which has three flagella segments) or Ligidium hypnorum (flagella comprises many bead-like segments).
+Confusion is most likely with Philoscia muscorum or Philoscia affinis (which both have three flagella segments) or Ligidium hypnorum (flagella comprises many bead-like segments).

 Distribution